ZingyAwesome/easylists-for-pihole/README.md

 Hello there!

 Here you can find EasyLists for the excellent ad-blocking Pi-Hole!
-This repo contains 2 lists: EasyList and EasyPrivacy in text format (.txt).
+This repo contains 6 lists: EasyList and EasyPrivacy.
+There are also some country specific lists you can use.
 The lists are pre-parsed and ready to use.
 All you have to do is add them to your blocklists.

 How to add?
 Read below.